High Court rules discharge of untested covid patients to care homes was unlawful

 Who were the barristers acting for the Secretary of State and Public Health England?

-Others involved in the case include new Silk Jonathan Auburn QC of 11 KBW, Heather Emerson of 39 Essex Chambers, Hannah Slarks of 11KBW, who is currently ranked as Band 4 on the Administrative and Public Law table, and Yaaser Vanderman and Charles Bishop, both of Landmark Chambers.
+Others involved in the case include new Silk Jonathan Auburn KC of 11 KBW, Heather Emerson of 39 Essex Chambers, Hannah Slarks of 11KBW, who is currently ranked as Band 4 on the Administrative and Public Law table, and Yaaser Vanderman and Charles Bishop, both of Landmark Chambers.

 Who were the barristers for NHS England?

-A team from DAC Beachcroft instructed Eleanor Grey QC of 39 Essex Chambers and Patrick Halliday of 11KBW in the defence of NHS England.
+A team from DAC Beachcroft instructed Eleanor Grey KC of 39 Essex Chambers and Patrick Halliday of 11KBW in the defence of NHS England.
 Grey currently ranks as band 3 in the Chambers UK Bar Guide 2022 Inquests and Public Inquiries table.
 Grey is applauded by solicitors for her sensible approach and knowledge of the law.

 Chambers UK Bar Legal Rankings of the top sets and barristers